openmrs/openmrs-eip/distribution/docs/README.md

-   **Note:** The receiver sync app makes rest calls to trigger search index rebuilds whenever it processes a payload for an indexed entity e.g. person_name, person_attribute, patient_identifier etc. It's highly recommended that you create a specific user account for this application and use its username and password as values for the `openmrs.username` and `openmrs.password` properties respectively in the `application.properties` file in step 2.
+   **Note:** The receiver sync app makes rest calls to trigger search index rebuilds whenever it processes a payload for an indexed entity e.g. person_name, person_attribute, patient_identifier etc. It's highly recommended that you create a specific user account for this application and use its username and password as values for the `openmrs.username` and `openmrs.password` properties respectively in the `application.properties`.
+5. Go to the folder where you cloned the git repository and copy the `routes` folder under `distribution/receiver` to your installation directory.
+6. It is highly recommended to set the value of the `eip.home` property in your properties file to match the path to your installation directory.
-5. Launch the receiver app by navigating to its installation directory from the terminal and run the command below.
+7. Launch the receiver app by navigating to its installation directory from the terminal and run the command below.
 ```shell
 java -jar -Dspring.profiles.active=receiver openmrs-eip-app-{VERSION}.jar
 ```